The Funeral of God

-The Funeral of God is the seventh full-length album by metalcore band Zao.
-Released on July 13, 2004 through Ferret Records in the US, and on July 12, 2004 through Roadrunner and Ferret in Europe and Asia.
+The Funeral of God is the seventh studio album by American metalcore band Zao.
+It was released in July 13, 2004 through Ferret Records in the US, and in July 12, 2004 through Roadrunner and Ferret in Europe and Asia.
 It saw the return of guitarist, Russ Cogdell, and the addition of bassist Shawn Koschik and drummer Stephen Peck after the departure of Jesse Smith.
 A music video was made for the song "The Rising End (The First Prophecy)".

 Title note

 Originally the album was going to be called, Live... from the Funeral of God, but the band's management was concerned that fans might construe that to mean it's a live recording, so the title was shortened.

 Concept

 The album is a concept album, narrating an apocalyptic story in which God, fed up with the path chosen by humanity, decides to disappear, leaving humanity to its fate.
 Subsequently, the world falls into a state of war and self-destruction.
 However, man soon reverts to a state in which he waits for God to return.